How To Stop Puppy Biting, Nipping And Mouthing Permanently! ULTIMATE Guide

 - How Long Should You Keep Your Dog In Timeout

 You should allow your puppy or dog the opportunity to listen to you.
-Once they are out of timeout it might be a good decision to take them for a walk or to give them some exercise.
+Once they are out of a timeout, it might be an excellent decision to take them for a walk or to give them some exercise.
 Mental and physical stimulation will always aid you, especially if they are super wound up and not listening to you.

 Start Training Immediately

 You can start utilizing these tips immediately with great success.
-But if you truly want to solve your dog’s biting problem, you will need to put them through some sort of obedience training.
+But if you genuinely want to solve your dog’s biting problem, you will need to put them through some sort of obedience training.

-Otherwise you will never be able to fully break them from the behavior.
-After Ace completed his obedience training with the online dog trainer the completely left Tyson alone.
+Otherwise, you will never be able to break them from the behavior entirely after Ace completed his obedience training with the online dog trainer, he ultimately left Tyson alone.

-I couldn’t believe I was finally free of having to constantly tell him to stop!
-The only thing Ace bites around on now are his chew toys, which I think Tyson prefers ha-ha.
+I couldn’t believe I was finally free of having to tell him to stop constantly!
+The only thing Ace bites around on now is his chew toys, which I think Tyson prefers ha-ha.